sreelekshmin/video-to-word-vibe-coding/README.md

 # Video to Word – Vibe Coding Experiment

-This repository contains a small Python utility built using **vibe coding with Cursor**.

-The goal was simple:
-convert noisy lab videos into readable test documentation.
+A small Python utility built using **vibe coding with Cursor** to convert noisy lab videos into readable test documentation.

----

 ## 🧠 What is vibe coding?
 Vibe coding is an intent-first way of building software:
-- You describe *what* you want to achieve
+- You describe the outcome
 - AI handles the implementation
-- You only fix what blocks execution
+- You fix only what blocks execution

 This experiment follows that approach end to end.

----

-## 🎯 Problem Statement
+## 🎯 Problem

-In a data lab setup, we capture noisy videos of a physical clock device.
-Manually reviewing these videos to create test documents is:
+In a data lab setup, noisy videos of a physical clock device must be reviewed to create test documents.
-- time-consuming
-- error-prone
-- hard to scale
+Manual review is time-consuming, error-prone, and hard to scale.

 This script automates that process.
 ---

 ## 🧑‍💻 Vibe Coding with Cursor (From setup to prompt)